Medirectory/medirectory/README.md

 Medirectory is a prototype healthcare directory, built to explore the technical aspects of building a directory.
 Medirectory

-* Is populated using the NPPES provider and organization data sets, along with the Physician Compare data set
+* Is populated using the National Plan & Provider Enumeration System (NPPES) provider and organization data sets, along with the Physician Compare data set

 * Provides a robust RESTful interface, designed for machine-to-machine communication, providing

-  * search by basic information like name, location, specialty, and NPI
+  * search by basic information like name, location, specialty, and National Provider Identifier (NPI)

   * complex queries using organizational relationships